bramwillemse/bw-home/site/content/_now.md

 - **I am looking for new projects**.
 Preferably smaller websites that I can take on on my own, as a designer &amp; developer, or in a small team.
 - In the meanwhile **I will update my website**.
 It is built with static site generator <a href="https://gohugo.io" title="Read more about static site generator Hugo">Hugo</a>.
 I'm learning about how to optimise my usage of the system and slowly trying to update the site in design and features.
 - **I am reading** <a href="https://www.goodreads.com/book/show/34507927-how-to-take-smart-notes" title="Check out the book 'How to take smart notes' on GoodReads">'How to take smart notes'</a> by Sönke Ahrens.
 - And **I am writing**.
-I'm working on a blogpost about my 2020 goals and looking for some formats to regularly write this year.
+I am looking for some formats to regularly write notes and blogposts this year.
+I might resussitate my old 'Apps die er toe doen' [Apps that matter] and the Wolf Weekly (drawings) might join the ranks.

 ## Private
 - **I am building my home**.
 Since January 23rd I am the proud  owner of the apartment I had been renting the previous 3.5 years.
 In the spring of 2020 I will be doing a full blown renovation.